crate/crate-operator/docs/source/configuration.rst

 .. envvar:: KUBECONFIG

-   If defined, needs to point to a valid Kubernetes configuration file.
-Due to the underlying libraries, multiple paths, such as ``/path/to/kube.conf:/another/path.conf`` are not allowed.
+   If defined, it needs to point to a valid Kubernetes configuration file.
+Due to the underlying libraries, multiple paths, such as ``/path/to/kube.conf:/another/path.conf``, are not allowed.
 For compatibility and ease of use, if ``CRATEDB_OPERATOR_KUBECONFIG`` is not defined, the operator will also look for the ``KUBECONFIG`` environment variable.
 Default is ``None`` and leads to "in-cluster" configuration.

 .. envvar:: LOG_LEVEL